MKLab-ITI/pygrank/documentation/documentation.md

 # Architecture
 `pygrank` is designed with a hierarchical architecture, where the roles of source code components are clearly separated.
-At the core of the package lie the concept of graph signals, which wrap machine learning primitives (i.e. arrays, tensors) to be propagated through graphs.
+At the core of the package lies the concept of graph signals, which wrap machine learning primitives (i.e. arrays, tensors) to be propagated through graphs.
 These primitives are manipulated through an abstracted backend.